panu-kangas/minishell/README.md

 - **Exit Expansion**: We implemented support for `$?` expansion, where commands expand to the exit status of the most recently executed foreground pipeline.
 - **Pipes and Redirections**: We support piping the output of one command to the input of another and handling input/output redirections.
 - **Signal Handling**: The shell responds appropriately to signals such as Ctrl+C, Ctrl+D, and Ctrl+\, ensuring smooth user interaction.
+- **Error Handling**: Our minishell program follows strictly the bash error handling; all the error cases have their own distinctive error messages, so that the user can easily see what went wrong with the command execution.

 ## Installation